A Life Behind Miguel's Pizza

 Situated among the rolling mountains of Kentucky is a slice of heaven for rock climbers, food lovers, and camping fanatics.

-Kentucky’s Red River Gorge is known to have the best rock climbing in the eastern United States, and is constantly swarmed with climbers looking for some adventure.
+Kentucky’s Red River Gorge is known to have the best rock climbing in the eastern United States and is continuously swarmed with climbers looking for some adventure.
 Those who venture to the valley often camp behind a tiny pizza shop known as Miguel’s Pizza.

-30 years ago Miguel moved to Kentucky, decided to open a pizza shop in the heart of the mountains, and soon got the idea to allow the climbing community camp in an open field behind the restaurant for a mere $2/night.
-As I’m sure you’ve guessed, it’s transformed into a major success and dubbed the ‘Camp Four of the East’.
+Thirty years ago, Miguel moved to Kentucky, decided to open a pizza shop in the heart of the mountains, and soon got the idea to allow the climbing community camp in an open field behind the restaurant for a mere $2/night.
+As I’m sure you’ve guessed, it’s transformed into a major success and dubbed the ‘Camp Four of the East.’

 It’s equipped with pavilions, showers ($1.00 for 4 minutes), basketball court, slacklines, board game/chill room with free internet, equipment shop, and laundry room for all your stanky climbing clothes at the end of a long day.